 THE UNITED STATES LONGSHORE AND HARBOR WORKERS COMPENSATION ACT (USL&H WCA)

 The United States Longshore and Harbor Workers Compensation Act (USL&H) is an important term to know.
 It is a federal workers compensation law that applies to maritime employees who work on or over navigable waters in or adjacent to the United States.
 The workers subject to this Act might also be eligible for state workers compensation benefits depending upon the individual state law.
-There are some states which allow for concurrent or dual jurisdictional benefits (AL, AK, CA, CT, GA, IL, MA, MI, MN, MO, NC, NY, RI, SC, TN, WV, WI.)
+There are some states which allow for concurrent or dual jurisdictional benefits (AL, AK, AR, CA, CT, DE, GA, IL, KS, MA, MI, MN, NE, NC, NY, NC, RI, SC, TN, WV, WI.)
 Meaning an injured employee can seek workers compensation benefits in either or both the federal Longshore Harbor Worker’s Act and the State Worker’s Compensation Act.
 It is vitally important to check your state’s recent worker compensation laws to determine if your state is a dual jurisdictional state.
 That being said, the Longshore Act typically does not apply to sailors, seamen, masters and crews of any ship, vessel or watercraft and conversely a longshoreman typically is not eligible for coverage under the Jones Act or the Merchant Marine Act because they are not seamen.
 As a result, USL&H was needed to fill the coverage gap for this class of workers.
 The specific federal law addressing USL&H is found in US Code (1946), Title 33, Sections 901-950, as amended by Public Law 92-576.

 Who is Covered